 Contact branch for relevant Energy Performance Certificate

-Garage with up and over door, light and power connected and driveway to the front for several vehicles.
+The integrated garage has an electric up and over door and light and power connected.
+The level driveway to the front provides parking for several vehicles.

-The following services are available mains electric, metered mains water and mains drainage.
+The following services are available mains electric, metered mains water and mains drainage, oil fired central heating, telephone line (connection has not been verified).

 The Roseland is an Area of Outstanding Natural Beauty with delightful harbour and rural villages, popular stretch of the South West Coastal Path and golden sand beaches and hidden coves.
 Further along the peninsula is St Anthony's National Trust headland with its iconic lighthouse and lesser known golden beaches of Towan and Mulunan.
 The elegant sailing resort of St Mawes is just five miles away, where the passenger ferry takes you to the vibrant town of Falmouth and the cathedral city of Truro is 15 miles distant.